ademyrodev/remo/README.md

 Currently, the disassembler and bytecode chunks have been implemented.

+## What's new

+Remo can now execute bytes!
+The VM is fully capable of interpreting the bytecode.

 ## How to compile

-Currently, Remo is not an interpreter - it only has one handcrafted chunk that's displayed when the program is run.
-There's no action whatsoever.

 If you would like to compile it, run the following (assuming you're in the ``remo`` folder)